PrivaDE: Privacy-preserving Data Evaluation for Blockchain-based Data Marketplaces: Practical Optimizations for PrivaDE

-We quantify input leakage by reconstruction quality, training an inverse model that maps $B(A(x))$ back to $x$.
-For images, we adopt DINA \cite{c2pi} and report the average structural similarity index (SSIM) over a test set; we accept the split when the mean SSIM $< 0.3$, indicating low-fidelity reconstructions.
+\myparagraph{Leakage of activations $B(A(x))$ to Alice:} We quantify input leakage via reconstruction quality, training an inverse model that maps $B(A(x))$ back to $x$.
+For images, we adopt the distillation-based inverse-network attack (DINA) \cite{c2pi} and report the mean structural similarity index (SSIM) on a test set.
+SSIM, valued in $[0,1]$, measures perceptual similarity in terms of luminance, contrast, and local structure, with higher scores indicating more recognizable reconstructions.
+We deem a split privacy-preserving when the mean SSIM $< 0.3$, corresponding to low-fidelity, structurally dissimilar reconstructions.

+\paragraph{Justification of the 0.3 SSIM threshold} Following conventions in prior work on model inversion~\cite{miaattack,c2pi}, reconstructions with SSIM $< 0.3$ are visually unrecognizable.
+SSIM is calibrated to human perception, and values around 0.3 fall in the ``very poor'' quality regime in subjective studies~\cite{hanafy2018sarjamming,hsieh2018noreference}.
+We adopt this threshold for direct comparability with C2PI.